Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Plug-in estimation of the copula correlation matrix

 \section{Plug-in estimation of the copula correlation matrix}

-In this section, we focus on the plug-in estimator $\wh\Sigma$ of the copula correlation matrix $\Sigma$ and in particular provide a bound for $\|\wh\Sigma-\Sigma\|_2$.
-We recall that the copula correlation matrix $\Sigma$ is related to Kendall's tau matrix $T$ via a sine function transformation as in Equation~(\ref{R_tau}), and its plug-in estimator $\wh\Sigma$ is related to the empirical Kendall's tau matrix $\wh T$ via the same transformation as in Equation~(\ref{R_hattau}).
-To draw a comparison with the existing literature, we note that a typical proof for the element-wise $\ell_{\infty}$ norm of $\wh\Sigma-\Sigma$, i.e., $\|\wh\Sigma-\Sigma\|_{\infty}$, first establishes a bound for $\|\wh T-T\|_{\infty}$ through a combination of Hoeffding's classical bound for the (scalar) U-statistic applied to each element of $\wh T-T$ and a union bound argument, and then establishes the bound for $\|\wh\Sigma-\Sigma\|_{\infty}$ through the Lipschitz property of the sine function transformation \cite{Liu12}.
-Our proof for the bound on $\|\wh\Sigma-\Sigma\|_2$ is similarly divided into two stages: \begin{enumerate} \item First, in Section~\ref{sec:T_hat}, we establish a bound for $\|\wh T-T\|_2$.
-This stage can be considered as the matrix counterpart to Hoeffding's classical bound for the (scalar) U-statistic; \item Next, in Section~\ref{sec:T_hat_to_Sigma_hat}, we express $\|\wh \Sigma-\Sigma\|_2$ in terms of $\|\wh T-T\|_2$ and some second-order term.
-This stage can be considered as the matrix counterpart to the Lipschitz property of the sine function transformation.
-Then, combined with the bound for $\|\wh T-T\|_2$, we establish the bound for $\|\wh \Sigma-\Sigma\|_2$. \end{enumerate}
+In this section, we focus on the plug-in estimator $\wh\Sigma$ of the copula correlation matrix $\Sigma$ and in particular provide a bound on $\|\wh\Sigma-\Sigma\|_2$.
+We recall that $\Sigma$ is related to the Kendall's tau matrix $T$ via a sine function transformation as in equation (\ref{R_tau}), and $\wh\Sigma$ is related to the empirical Kendall's tau matrix $\wh T$ via the same transformation as in equation (\ref{R_hattau}).
+We note that a typical proof for a bound on $\|\wh\Sigma-\Sigma\|_{\infty}$ in the existing literature first establishes a bound on $\|\wh T-T\|_{\infty}$ through a combination of Hoeffding's classical bound for the (scalar) $U$-statistic applied to each element of $\wh T-T$ and a union bound argument, and then establishes the bound on $\|\wh\Sigma-\Sigma\|_{\infty}$ through the Lipschitz property of the sine function transformation \cite{Liu12}.
+Our proof for the bound on $\|\wh\Sigma-\Sigma\|_2$ is similarly divided into two essentially independent stages: \begin{longlist}[1.] \item[1.]
+First, in Section~\ref{sec:T_hat}, we establish a bound on $\|\wh T-T\| _2$.
+This stage can be considered as the matrix counterpart in terms of the operator norm to Hoeffding's classical bound for the (scalar) $U$-statistic; \item[2.]
+Next, in Section~\ref{sec:T_hat_to_Sigma_hat}, we bound $\|\wh\Sigma -\Sigma\|_2$ by a constant times $\|\wh T-T\|_2$ up to an additive quadratic term in $f(n,d,\alpha)$.
+This stage can be considered as the matrix counterpart in terms of the operator norm to the Lipschitz property of the sine function transformation.
+Then, combined with the bound on $\|\wh T-T\|_2$, we establish the bound on $\|\wh\Sigma -\Sigma \|_2$. \end{longlist}